 FOR GOOD MEASURE

 - Band Size – The first step is to measure your band size.
 Breathe out and snugly wrap your measuring tape around your rib cage, right underneath your bust.
 This should fall right below the band of the bra you are wearing.
-To ensure your measurement is not skewed, make sure that the tape measure is level all around.
+To help ensure your measurement is not skewed, make sure that the tape measure is level all around.
 Round to the nearest even number, and the resulting number is your band size.

 - Bust Size – Step two to find your right bra size is to measure your bust.
 Take your measuring tape and wrap it around the fullest part of your bust.
 This could be different for every woman, so there’s no wrong place to measure.
 Round up to the nearest inch and use this number as your bust size in step three.